-Agitation (aka The Whip)
+1. Agitation (aka The Whip)

 - Even gentle agitation of the wine, like stirring it with a spoon, will help get the gas molecules to the surface where they can be released.

-The amount of carbon dioxide varies from batch to batch, so it’s hard to guess how much stirring it might take to release it all.
+- The amount of carbon dioxide varies from batch to batch, so it’s hard to guess how much stirring it might take to release it all.
 It could take minutes or hours depending on the amount and on how effective your stirring technique is.

 Fortunately, some clever people came up with tools to speed this process up.
 By attaching a specially-designed stirring rod to a power drill, you can let electricity do all the work for you.
 There are several different styles of stirring rods available.

 Just attach one of these paddles to your power drill, put it in the wine, and turn on the power.
 The manufacturer instructions for each paddle will give you a sense of how long you should do this.
 You should also try not to disturb the surface of the wine too much while you stir, as it will introduce oxygen.

 - You can also attempt to remove the residual carbon dioxide from homemade wine by using a vacuum.